-Shutter Speed is one of the three pillars of photography, the other two being ISO and Aperture.
-Shutter speed is where the other side of the magic happens – it is responsible for creating dramatic effects by either freezing action or blurring motion.
-In this article, I will try to explain everything I know about shutter speed in very simple language.
+Shutter Speed is one of the three pillars of photography, the other two being Aperture and ISO.
+Shutter speed is responsible for two particular things: changing the brightness of your photo, and creating dramatic effects by either freezing action or blurring motion.
+In this chapter of Photography Basics, we will explain everything you need to know about shutter speed, in very simple language.

 1) What is a Camera Shutter?

-Before reading this article, I highly recommend reading about what a DSLR is and what it consists of.
-Simply put, a camera shutter is a curtain in front of the camera sensor that stays closed until the camera fires.
-When the camera fires, the shutter opens and fully exposes the camera sensor to the light that passes through the lens aperture.
+Shutter speed exists because of something known as your camera shutter – which, simply put, is a curtain in front of the camera sensor that stays closed until the camera fires.
+When the camera fires, the shutter opens and fully exposes the camera sensor to the light that has passed through your lens.
 After the sensor is done collecting the light, the shutter closes immediately, stopping the light from hitting the sensor.
-The button that fires the camera is also called “shutter” or “shutter button”, because it triggers the shutter to open and close.
+The button that fires the camera is also called “shutter” or “shutter button,” because it triggers the shutter to open and close.

 2) What is Shutter Speed?

-Shutter speed, also known as “exposure time”, stands for the length of time a camera shutter is open to expose light into the camera sensor.
-If the shutter speed is fast, it can help to freeze action completely, as seen in the above photo of the dolphin.
-If the shutter speed is slow, it can create an effect called “motion blur”, where moving objects appear blurred along the direction of the motion.
-This effect is used quite a bit in advertisements of cars and motorbikes, where a sense of speed and motion is communicated to the viewer by intentionally blurring the moving wheels.
+The first big effect of shutter speed is motion blur.
+If your shutter speed is long, moving subjects in your photo will appear blurred along the direction of motion.
+This effect is used quite often in advertisements of cars and motorbikes, where a sense of speed and motion is communicated to the viewer by intentionally blurring the moving wheels.

-Slow shutter speeds are also used to photograph lightnings or other objects at night or in dim environments with a tripod.
-Landscape photographers intentionally use slow shutter speeds to create a sense of motion on rivers and waterfalls, while keeping everything else in focus.
+Slow shutter speeds are also used to photograph the Milky Way or other objects at night, or in dim environments with a tripod.
+Landscape photographers may intentionally use long shutter speeds to create a sense of motion on rivers and waterfalls, while keeping everything else completely sharp.

 All of the above is achieved by simply controlling the shutter speed.
-In summary, high shutter speeds freeze action, while low shutter speeds create an effect of motion when you photograph moving objects.
+In summary, quick shutter speeds freeze action, while long shutter speeds create an effect of motion when you photograph moving objects.

 3) How Shutter Speed is Measured

 Shutter speeds are typically measured in fractions of a second, when they are under a second.
-For example 1/4 means a quarter of a second, while 1/250 means one two-hundred-and-fiftieth of a second or four milliseconds.
-Most modern DSLRs can handle shutter speeds of up to 1/4000th of a second, while some can handle much higher speeds of 1/8000th of a second and faster.
-The longest shutter speed on most DSLRs is typically 30 seconds (without using external remote triggers).
+For example 1/4 means a quarter of a second, while 1/250 means one two-hundred-and-fiftieth of a second (or four milliseconds).

 4) Fast, Slow and Long Shutter Speeds